MicrosoftCoEX/azure-templates/MSSQL-LinuxVM/README.md

 <br/>
 4) Performance Tuning applied per <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-classic-optimize-mysql?toc=%2fazure%2fvirtual-machines%2flinux%2fclassic%2ftoc.json">  Microsoft Recommendations </a>
 <br/>
-5) Silent install of the latest MySQL server
+5) Silent install of the latest SQL server
 <br/>
-6) Network Security Group with MySQL and SSH ports opened
+6) Network Security Group with SQL and SSH ports opened
 <br>
 7) Creates a brand new Virtual Network (Working on having the option to select an existing one)
 <br/>